AnSyn/imagery-implementation/README.md

 </div>
 ```

-change the content in `annotations-control.components.ts` to:
+Open `annotations-control.components.ts` and change it content to:
 ```typescript
 import { Component, OnInit } from '@angular/core';
 import IMAGERY_SETTINGS from '../IMAGERY_SETTINGS';